Israel–United States relations: 2020s

+According to a March 2026 survey by Pew Research Center, 60% of Americans had an unfavorable opinion of Israel, while 37% had a favorable opinion.
+The survey also found that 80% of Democrats and 70% of Americans aged 18-49 had an unfavorable view of Israel.
+44% of Republicans had a negative opinion of Israel, while 45% had a positive opinion; in addition, 58% of Republicans aged 18-49 had an unfavorable opinion of Israel.
+59% of Americans did not have confidence in Prime Minister Benjamin Netanyahu, while 27% of Americans did.

+According to a 2026 Harvard CAPS/Harris Poll, differences between age groups were found in views of the Israel–Hamas war.
+Younger respondents were less likely compared with older age groups to express support for Israel, with respondents aged 18–24 showing lower levels of support for Israel when asked if they supported Israel or Hamas in the conflict.

 In Israel

 Israeli attitudes toward the U.S. are largely positive.
 In several ways of measuring a country's view of America (American ideas about democracy; ways of doing business; music, movies, and television; science and technology; and spread of U.S. ideas), Israel came on top as the developed country who viewed it most positively.

 In December 2014, a public opinion poll of Israelis showed a majority of Israelis believe Israel's relationship with the U.S. is "in crisis".
 The survey found that 61.7 percent of respondents said there was a crisis in U.S.–Israel relations.
 Less than one quarter of respondents said the relations were "stable and good."
 A majority of people polled said that Netanyahu's government had "harmed" the relationship.
 Despite the positive attitudes towards the U.S., the poll found that Israelis are generally mistrustful of the U.S. president, with only 37 percent of respondents calling Obama's views of Israel "positive," while 61% characterized his attitude towards Israel as "negative" or "neutral."
+According to a 2026 Pew Research Center survey, 81% of Israelis had a favorable view of the United States, while 19% had a negative view.